sscales-dev/Finance-Planner/docs/tasks.md

 ## Future features

+- [ ] Create drag feature on item rows on mobile to choose from delete or archive options
 - [ ] Login/ security
 - [ ] Serve on local network
 - [ ] Sorting of itemised lists
+- [ ] Add Toast functionality + style/ position toast elements

 ## COMPLETED